kaxil/airflowctl/README.md

 This should automatically happen for you when you run `airflowctl airflow` command if Airflow version `==2.6.*`.

+> [!WARNING]
+> Sqlite is not recommended for production use.
+Use it only for development and testing only.

 ### Other Commands

 For more information and options, you can use the `--help` flag with each command.